 ESBG Short Volume

-First Trust Enhanced Stocks, Bonds & Gold ETF (ESBG) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $2.2M, listed on AMEX, carrying a beta of 0.90 to the broader market.
-The First Trust Enhanced Stocks, Bonds & Gold ETF (the "Fund") seeks to provide investors with long-term total return.
+First Trust Enhanced Stocks, Bonds & Gold ETF (ESBG) operates in the Financial Services sector, specifically the Asset Management - Bonds industry, with a market capitalization near $2.2M, listed on AMEX, carrying a beta of 0.96 to the broader market.
+The First Trust Enhanced Stocks, Bonds & Gold ETF is an actively managed exchange-traded fund aimed at generating long-term total returns for its investors.
 Led by John A. Gambla, public since 2025-11-19.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.